 First, when government actions incidentally reduce property values, but no rights are violated because nothing that belongs free and clear to the owner is taken, no compensation is due.
-If the government closes a military base or a neighborhood school, for example, or builds a new highway distant from the old one with its commercial enterprises, property values may decline as a result-but nothing was taken.
+If the government closes a military base or a neighborhood public school, for example, or builds a new highway distant from the old one with its commercial enterprises, property values may decline as a result-but nothing was taken.
 We own our property and all the legitimate uses that go with it, not the value in our property, which is a function of many ever-changing factors.

-Second, when government acts, under its police power, to secure rights-when it stops someone from polluting, for example, or from excessively endangering others-the restricted owner is not entitled to compensation, whatever his financial losses, because the uses prohibited or "taken" were wrong to begin with.
-Since there is no right to pollute, no right was taken.
-Thus, we do not have to pay polluters not to pollute.
-Here again the question is not whether value was taken but whether a right was taken.
+Second, when government acts under its police power to secure rights-when it stops someone from polluting, for example, or from excessively endangering others-the restricted owner is not entitled to compensation, whatever his financial losses, because the uses prohibited or "taken" were wrong to begin with.
+Since there is no right to pollute or to expose others to excessive risk, no right was taken.
+We do not have to pay polluters not to pollute.
+Here again, the question is not whether value was taken but whether a right was taken.
 Proper uses of the police power take no rights.
 They protect rights.

-Third, when government acts not to secure rights but to provide the public with goods like wildlife habitat, scenic views, or historic preservation, and in so doing prohibits or "takes" some otherwise rightful use, then it is acting, in part, under the eminent domain power and does have to compensate the owner for any losses he may suffer.
-The principle here is quite simple: the public has to pay for the goods it wants, just like any private person would have to.
-Bad enough that the public can take what it wants by condemnation; at least it should pay for what it takes rather than ask the owner to bear the full cost of its appetite.
-It is here, of course, that modern regulatory takings abuses are most common, as governments at all levels try to provide the public with all manner of amenities, especially environmental amenities, "off budget."
-As noted above, there is an old-fashioned word for that practice-"theft"-and no amount of rationalization about "good reasons" will change that.
+Third, when government acts not to secure rights but to provide the public with goods like wildlife habitat, scenic views, or historic preservation, and in so doing prohibits or takes some otherwise rightful use, then it is acting, in part, under its eminent domain power and does have to compensate the owner for any losses he may suffer.
+The principle here is quite simple: the public must bear the full costs of the goods it wants, just like any private person would have to.
+It's bad enough that the public can take the property it needs by condemnation; at least it should pay for what it takes rather than ask the owner to bear the costs of its appetite.
+It is here, of course, that modern regulatory takings abuses are most common as governments at all levels try to provide the public with all manner of amenities, especially environmental amenities, "off budget."
+As noted, there is an old-fashioned word for that practice-"theft"-and no amount of rationalization about "good reasons" will change that.
 Even thieves, after all, have "good reasons" for what they do.